tripflex/WifiWizard2/README.md

 This project is a fork of the [WifiWizard](https://github.com/hoerresb/WifiWizard) plugin with fixes and updates, as well as patches taken from the [Cordova Network Manager](https://github.com/arsenal942/Cordova-Network-Manager) plugin.
 Majority of credit for code base goes to those projects.

-iOS has limited functionality as Apple's WifiManager equivalent is only available  as a private API.
-Any app that used these features would not be allowed on the app store.
+*iOS has limited functionality as Apple's WifiManager equivalent is only available  as a private API.
+Any app that used these features would not be allowed on the app store.*

+## Async Handling
+Because Cordova `exec` calls are made asynchronously, there are helper functions you can call for each function, by appending `Async` to the end of the function name.
+Those functions will return the results, or a JavaScript error.
+You should use `await` and `try/catch` blocks.
+See below for more details, and examples.

+Promises are handled by the [Cordova PromisesPlugin](https://github.com/vstirbu/PromisesPlugin) as an ES6 polyfill if your application does not already define `window.Promise`

+It is strongly recommended to use the async functions instead of callbacks, but the choice is up to you, callbacks are still supported and will remain supported for backwards compatibility.

 # Global Functions
 These are functions that can be used by both Android and iOS applications